Getting ready to go back to school? Read these 6 useful back to school tips for parents for a smooth transition this school year.

 If you’re even more like me, summers weren’t too different from the regular school year.
 Both my husband and I work, so my eldest attended summer camp while the twins stayed with the nanny.
 We’ve kept the routine pretty consistent, whether it was April of July.

-Still, going back to school tips for parents and kids include adjusting, even for kids who spend summers in child care or camp.
+Still, going back to school includes adjusting, even for kids who spend summers in child care or camp.
 From schedules to self-sufficiency, families should begin adjusting to school in a few weeks.

 Below are 6 back to school tips for parents and kids.